-Bruce's '72: 2008-2009
+Bruce's '72: 2005-2020

-10/8/09 - On The Road Again?
+10/8/2009 - On The Road Again?

 Man, February turns into October awfully quick!
 Nothing happened with the car during the summer, but I've now replaced the inner and outer front wheel bearings, races, and inner seals.
 I took it for a test drive and....I think the problem has been solved, or at least a Band-Aid has been put on it.
-I'm elated at the possibility, but kicking myself for thinking way back in 2003, "I guess there's a slight chance it could be the bearings, but they're not that old so I'll skip it and try other things."
+I'm elated at the possibility, but kicking myself for thinking way back in 2003, "I guess it could be the bearings, but they're not that old so I'll skip it and try other things."
 Idiot!
 That was Stupid Decision #1.

 Stupid Decision #2: Not replacing the spindles while I had the front end apart this summer.